socketio/socket.io/Readme.md

 ## Features

-Socket.IO enables real-time bidirectional event-based communication.
-It consists in:
+Socket.IO enables real-time, bidirectional, event-based communication.
+It consists of 2 parts:

-- a Node.js server (this repository)
+- a Socket.IO server contained in this repository.
-- a [Javascript client library](https://github.com/socketio/socket.io-client) for the browser (or a Node.js client)
+- a [Socket.IO client](https://github.com/socketio/socket.io-client) which is a dependency in this library's package.json file.

 Some implementations in other languages are also available: